andregao/angel-tree-react/README.md

   - Take note of the hosted URL
 - If using Netlify
   - Login on [netlify.com](https://app.netlify.com)
-  - Go to "sites" tab and drag the "build" folder into the new site drop area
+  - Go to "sites" tab and drag the "build" directory in root folder into the new site drop area
   - Take note of the hosted URL
 - Go to the hosted URL and check out your new site!

 ## Local Development Notes

 Local testing is limited to the web app, REST endpoints and database only.
+Stream processors need to be deployed to test

 - Launch Docker Desktop
 - Change directory to _aws/dynamodb-tables_ folder and launch local DynamoDB by running:
   > npm run dev
 - Open another terminal window and go to the same directory, fill in sample data by running:

   > npm run init-dev

+  _If encounter long output pager in terminal window where you can move the cursor up and down or seeing (END), type "q" a few times to proceed until the script finishes and you're brought back to the normal command prompt_

 - Change directory to _aws/rest_, launch SAM local by running:
   > npm run local
 - Change directory to root of the folder, launch React development server by running:
   > npm start

-Note: "ENDPOINT_LOCAL" needs to be updated
+Note: If not using MacOS, "ENDPOINT_LOCAL" in _src/services/config.js_ needs to be updated to match your localhost address

-Any question feel free to message me
+Any question feel free to [email me](mailto:andregao@me.com)